ds5110/faces/soph/notes_logreg.md

 <img src="figs/images/soph_logreg/p3_f_cv.png" width=600>

 **Partition 4: The "norm_cenrot_sym_diff" column**
-This partition was pretty strong even before feature selection.
+This partition was pretty strong even before feature selection (is overfitting a possibility?
+It is a lot of features).

 Without feature selection:
 * Accuracy score: 0.96